 Polypharmacy in geriatrics is a serious problem that is expected to grow in scope as the population ages.
-Certain medications commonly used in the younger population may be considered inappropriate in the elderly, due to pharmacodynamics, pharmacokinetics, and/or drug-disease interactions.
-The Beers criteria may be used to identify potentially inappropriate prescribing practices for elderly patients.

-Many elderly patients live in assisted living or nursing facilities, and these facilities are subject to regulatory scrutiny at the state and federal levels.
+Certain medications commonly used in the younger population may be considered inappropriate in older adults, due to pharmacodynamics, pharmacokinetics, and/or drug-disease interactions.
+The Beers criteria may be used to identify potentially inappropriate prescribing practices for older patients.
+Many older adult patients live in assisted living or nursing facilities, and these facilities are subject to regulatory scrutiny at the state and federal levels.
 Drugs prescribed in the presence of adverse reactions, in excessive duration, in excessive dose, duplication of therapy, and/or without clinical indications are considered unnecessary by regulatory bodies.

-Healthcare professionals should conduct comprehensive assessments of their elderly patients.
+Healthcare professionals should conduct comprehensive assessments of their older patients.
 Social, financial, and/or functional issues may increase the risk for ADRs, non-adherence, and medication errors.
-Prescribing practices commonly used for adults may cause more harm than benefit in elderly individuals.
+Prescribing practices commonly used for adults may cause more harm than benefit in older individuals.
 It is important to create individualized treatment plans that effectively communicate the risk-benefit profile of any drug or treatment.
-A multidisciplinary approach is necessary to provide optimal care to elderly patients in all care settings.
+A multidisciplinary approach is necessary to provide optimal care to older adult patients in all care settings.